Windows 10 Tips & Tricks

 For a better Experience setup Cortana, review the Privacy Settings and check the Computer Manufacturer's Website for Updates (be they for the Computer or for a specific Operating System)

-For a List of Hardware & Software Manufacturers and Links to their Support Web-pages go here
+For a Hardware & Software Manufacturers and Links to their Support Web-pages go here